Introducing ‘Reactions’ in Microsoft Outlook

 It’s rolled out to all platforms (Windows, Mac, iOS, Android, and Web) as of December of 2022, but if you are on the Monthly Enterprise, or one of the Semi-Annual channels, you might not see the feature on Windows quite yet.

 Also, if your Microsoft 365 tenant is a GCC (Government), DoD, or Gallatin (China) environment, you do not have this feature quite yet.
-Additionally, this feature is not currently supported with senders that are outside of your organization.
+Additionally, this feature is not currently supported with senders that are outside of your organisation.

 Note: To use Reactions in a Microsoft Exchange shared mailbox, you must open the shared mailbox in Outlook on the web.